Vendee Globe: Conrad Colman's epic voyage

 "There is no other sporting event in the world that pitches man against the elements, solo and without support, for so long," he writes.
 "I am already excited about unfurling the storm spinnaker and surfing the huge waves of the south."

-Such conditions mean a high risk of damage to boats, thwarting many competitors' hopes of completing the race -- in the seven editions since 1989, 138 sailors have started the race but ony 71 have finished it.
+Such conditions mean a high risk of damage to boats, thwarting many competitors' hopes of completing the race -- in the seven editions since 1989, 138 sailors have started the race but only 71 have finished it.

-But that doesn't faze the unflappable Colman, currently in 15th place in the race, who steered his yacht across the Equator last week.
+But that doesn't faze the unflappable Colman, who at 1030 GMT Friday was in 12th place in the race, having steered his yacht across the Equator last week.

 After all, as he puts it: "The world's longest sporting event is just a series of little steps, repeated daily until the end.
 Just like life!"